 Either way, whether you choose a brisk 9 holes or the full 18 holes, you are in for a real links-downland golfing experience and a true test of skill.

 Would you like a more detailed description of the course?
-In his handy guide, Anthony Killik, our Head Professional, goes through each hole and gives some tips to help you make the most of your round.
+This handy guide goes through each hole and gives some tips to help you make the most of your round.